Inviting Academic Community and Environment

 - Merchant and artisan account books

-Research fellows have access, by appointment, to the research files of the Garden Department and to the plant records system.
+Fellows have access, by appointment, to the museum collections and research files of the Garden Department research files. .
+Fellows can access the Plant Database online.
 The Winterthur Archives houses letters from H. F. du Pont to prominent horticulturists of the early 20th century and documentation about the work of Marian Cruger Coffin, one of the first female landscape architects in the United States.

 "Without Winterthur and the residential fellowship program it would not be possible for me to do this project at all...The vast array of objects, the rare book collection, the library, and the expertise of curators, librarians, conservators, conversations with (other) Fellows and with staff members...all contributed....
 The intellectual stimulation of the Winterthur environment has boosted my brain into the next gear, so to speak." -Andrea Pappas, 2015-2016 NEH fellow and Associate Professor of Art and Art History, Santa Clara University

 Fellows are provided with Research Building office space in order to meet their research and writing needs while on-site.
 Offices are equipped with desks, wireless internet, a shared computer kiosk, and laser printer.
 Photocopiers and scanners are available on-site.
 Fellows are encouraged to bring their own laptop computers and digital cameras to use in the office and library.

 Housing on Winterthur’s property is available for rent on a space-available basis with rental payments billed separately to fellows.
 The residences are furnished and include wireless Internet, cable television, kitchen, bicycles, laundry facilities, parking, and after-hours access to Winterthur’s gardens and grounds.
 Residential fellowships provide fellows with uninterrupted time to research, write, and think about their projects in the peaceful atmosphere of the Winterthur estate.
 Living with other fellows also provides the opportunity to talk and collaborate informally on projects.